miltonbecker/nodejs-api/README.md

 # nodejs-api

-Check out this project's website at https://miltonbecker.github.io/nodejs-api/

-You can see this project (and use the API) live at http://miltonbecker.com:3000
+You can see this project live (and use the API) at http://miltonbecker.com:3000

+## Build status

+Check this project' build status at https://travis-ci.org/miltonbecker/nodejs-api